hemml/OMGlib/README.md

 ### RPC functions

 Due to security reasons, you can call only some specially marked functions of backend from browser side.
 You can declare them with `defun-r` macro, which acts as standard `defun`, but places the function name in the list of allowed RPC functions.
-The RPC function can be simply called on browser-side as any other function. **Note**: You cannot call bs-function from RPC-function on backend.
-This is because RPC function call is blocking JS execution in the browser and the browser cannot process any queries comes from websocket connection, sorry.
-As a simple workaround you can execute the functions via `(remote-exec '(your-bs-function) :nowait)` - the call will return immediately and the function will be executed on the next JS event loop iteration.
+The RPC function can be simply called on browser-side as any other function.

 ### Sessions